Sruthi-29/Sruthi-29/README.md

 * Software Engineering Internship at Waters (First year): Developed a web application to keep track of status of tasks within the company.
 Tech Stack: React, Django, MySQL, git, GitHub, GitHub Actions and Projects using Scrum, an Agile methodology.
 I mastered the use of Cypress for End-to-End Automated Software Testing of the web application.
-* DurHack Winner of Sponsor Challenges : *Most Creative Use of Twilio* and *Atom Bank User Experience Challenge* at university level, [View Project on Devpost](https://devpost.com/software/sentiment-analyser-w1qlmy)
+* DurHack Winner of Sponsor Challenges : *Most Creative Use of Twilio* and *Atom Bank User Experience Challenge* at university level.
 * Winner of TechnoCare Hackathon 2021 (India) and Murdoch University Hackathon 2020 (Dubai).

 ## Projects <br>